aymanelfadl/wireframing/README.md

 ## What Type of Wireframe is Here?

 The wireframe used in this project is a **high-fidelity wireframe**, which includes detailed design elements like typography, interactions, and layout, closely resembling the final product.

+# Popular Wireframing Tools

+There are several wireframing tools available, but **Figma** stands out as one of the most popular and effective options.

+### Figma
+Figma is a web-based design tool known for its collaborative features, making it ideal for wireframing in teams.
+It offers an intuitive interface, real-time collaboration, and easy sharing of designs.
+Its versatility allows designers to create both low- and high-fidelity wireframes with precision, making it a great choice for various stages of the design process.